Home / Blog

-With the P11D deadline date looming we thought it would be useful to provide a handy summary of those employer provided benefits that do not have to be reported:
+This week we are providing a handy summary of those employer provided benefits that do not have to be reported to HMRC:

 If the employer has any canteen/foodmaking facilities at any of their sites then they can apply for the canteen exemption for all food provided to employees while they are onsite.
 There are special rules for employers that are in the catering & hospitality industries, whereby a designated table must be set aside for staff’s use to consume any free food provided